alexey-v-paramonov/sc_website/content/en/news/jingle_track_interrupt.md

 description: "Jingles now have the option of interrupting (or not interrupting) the playing song when running on time.
 In order for this change to take effect, Auto-DJ..."
 ---

-Jingles now have the option of interrupting (or not interrupting) the playing song when running on time.
-In order for this change to take effect, Auto-DJ needs to be  The development and testing of a new interface for adding tracks to playlists has also been completed.
+Jingles can now be configured either to interrupt or not interrupt the song playing when they start on schedule.
+The development and testing of a new interface for adding tracks to playlists has also been completed.